 The Regional Fiscal Agent shall notify the department of any staffing issues for these services such as a reduction in staffing or an extended vacancy.

-The Regional Fiscal Agent shall consult with the Office of Child and Family Services about any changes to the services allocation.
+The Regional Fiscal Agent shall consult with the Office of Crisis Services about any changes to the services allocation.

 The CSB may charge an administrative cost in accordance with the role the CSB is serving for the region.
 The amount of funding that may be retained by the Regional Fiscal Agent for Administrative Costs is as follows: